1987 Teton–Yellowstone tornado

 The Teton–Yellowstone tornado was a rare high-altitude tornado which occurred on July 21, 1987, in the U.S. state of Wyoming.
 Rated at F4 on the Fujita scale, it remains the strongest tornado ever recorded in the state and the only officially rated F4/EF4 in Wyoming history.
 The tornado cut through a 39.2 km-long and 2.5 km-wide swath of the Teton Wilderness and Yellowstone National Park, crossing the Continental Divide.
 Damage occurred at elevations ranging from 8500 to 10000 ft, making it the highest-altitude violent tornado recorded in the United States.
 At the time, it was the highest-elevation tornado known, since surpassed by several others, including a 2004 tornado above 12000 ft in California's Sequoia National Park.
 While no human fatalities or injuries occurred, an estimated one million trees were felled by the tornado.
 The tornado damage was originally thought to be the result of strong thunderstorm straight-line winds until the area was surveyed by University of Chicago severe weather meteorologist Ted Fujita and his colleagues, who published a paper in 1989 surveying the tornado's path and discussing its meteorological character.

+Meteorological synopsis

+The tornado developed on July 21, 1987, from a severe thunderstorm that produced a mesocyclone near the intersection of a mesohigh boundary and a warm front.
+The parent storm was tracked using infrared satellite imagery from GOES satellites.
+The storm moved at approximately 25 m/s (90 km/h; 56 mph), while satellite imagery showed a pronounced increase in very cold cloud-top temperatures during the tornado's development.

+The tornado formed at approximately 1:28 p.m.
+MDT and initially produced relatively weak tree damage.
+It intensified rapidly near Gravel Ridge, where a small area of extreme forest damage was rated F4 on the Fujita scale.
+The tornado subsequently produced extensive F2 and F3 damage as it traveled through the mountainous terrain of the Teton Wilderness.

+The tornado crossed the Continental Divide at approximately 3,070 m (10,070 ft) above sea level.
+Fujita's aerial survey documented a damage path approximately 39.2 km (24.4 mi) long and 2.5 km (1.6 mi) wide.
+The survey also identified four apparent spin-up swirl marks and 72 microburst outflows within the broader damage area.

+The tornado continued eastward toward the Yellowstone River valley before dissipating at approximately 1:54 p.m.
+MDT.
+Fujita estimated that the tornado remained on the ground for approximately 26 minutes and had an average forward speed of about 25 m/s (90 km/h; 56 mph).